 From Limits to Unlimited

 When I was little she would bring home scraps of thick, jewel toned, velvet upholstery fabric found on the factory floor.
 These discarded bits would help us have a little extra.
 She taught me how to iron at a very young age.
 I would iron.
-She would cut, pin and then the magical hum of the heavy black Singer sewing machine.
+She would cut and pin.
+Then the magical hum of the heavy black Singer sewing machine would fill our tiny home.
 She would sew up these whimsical decorative throw pillows.
 Each one different from the next.
 By the end of a weekend we might have a hand full lined up along the back of our couch.
 I remember feeling so proud.
 And thinking we must have the most beautiful house in the world.

 And cook!
 Oh boy could she cook.
 She could make a wonderful meal for the two of us with just about anything we had.
 They were the best meals.
 On a TV tray..watching the Carol Burnett show.